Sea the Reef - Innovative after-school youth program

 In collaboration with National Geographic Explorer, Robert Boyd for Educator-Explorer Exchange cohort 2021-2022.

 Hi!
 Bienvenido!
 I'm happy you are here.
-I'm a National Geographic Certified Educator, mom to a kid explorer, into social impact & sustainability.
-I'm a big believer in art for all ages and the creator of this space.
+I'm a National Geographic Certified Educator, mom to a kid explorer, and creative at the intersection of art and environmental education.

 Some fun facts about me: